alvineebai/Alvine-kubernetes/17-Helm/readme.md

 With Helm, users can install, upgrade and uninstall applications on a Kubernetes cluster using few commands

-### Helm architecture and terminology
+### Helm 3 architecture and terminology

-- Helm client: command-line tool used to manage Kubernetes applications with Helm
+- **Helm client**: command-line tool used to manage Kubernetes applications with Helm
-- Helm Chart: A package of Kubernetes resources (templates & configs) used to deploy an app.
+- **Helm Chart:** A package of Kubernetes resources (templates & configs) used to deploy an app.
-- Repository: A storage location for Helm charts (local or remote, public or private).
+- **Repository:** A storage location for Helm charts (local or remote, public or private).
-- Release: A running instance of a chart in a Kubernetes cluster.
+- **Release:** A running instance of a chart in a Kubernetes cluster.
-- Release Namespace: The Kubernetes namespace where a release is deployed.
+- **Release Namespace:** The Kubernetes namespace where a release is deployed.
-- Values: Configurable parameters used to customize a chart’s deployment.
+- **Values:** Configurable parameters used to customize a chart’s deployment.
-- Template: Dynamic YAML files that generate Kubernetes resources using provided values.
+- **Template:** Dynamic YAML files that generate Kubernetes resources using provided values.
-- Tiller: Deprecated server component in Helm 2 (removed in Helm 3).
+- **Tiller**: Deprecated server component in Helm 2 (removed in Helm 3).
-- Dependency: A chart that another chart relies on for deployment.
+- **Dependency**: A chart that another chart relies on for deployment.
-- Upgrade: Updating an existing release with new chart versions or configs.
+- **Upgrade**: Updating an existing release with new chart versions or configs.
-- Rollback: Reverting a release to a previous working version.
+- **Rollback:** Reverting a release to a previous working version.

 ### Helm chart structure